-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: This proposed rule would implement a recommendation from the Fresh Pear Committee (Committee) to increase the assessment rate established for the 2021-22 and subsequent fiscal periods.
-The proposed assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.
+SUMMARY: This rule implements a recommendation from the Fresh Pear Committee (Committee) to increase the assessment rate established for the 2021-22 and subsequent fiscal periods.
+The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.

-DATES: Comments must be received by [INSERT DATE 30 DAYS AFTER THE DATE OF PUBLICATION IN THE FEDERAL REGISTER].
+DATES: Effective [INSERT DATE 30 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].